 Fresh green beans are a classic Southern side dish.
 Today I’m going to show you how to make deliciously tender and flavorful fresh green beans with only 4 ingredients.

-If you are on the hunt for a fresh green bean recipe, you might enjoy this one.
-No complicated steps, no fuss.
-Just simple ingredients that offer big flavor.
+If you are on the hunt for a fresh green bean recipe, look no further.
+I think you might enjoy this one and here’s why:

 - Fresh beans

-Break the ends off of each bean and then break them into bite sized pieces.
+Break the ends off of each green bean and then break them into bite-sized pieces.